The-Swarm-Corporation/Volara/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to open-aladdin, please follow these steps:
+If you'd like to contribute to Volara, please follow these steps:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)